happystep/happystep.github.io/README.md

 How to use:

 Continue to click anywhere on the screen to continue emitting particles.
-Down arrow will pause the particles
+Down arrow will pause/unpause the particles
-Left arrow will slowdown the particles, and right arrow will speedup the particles.